-5. Measuring effectiveness
+Measuring effectiveness

-The distribution of EML's Supplier Code of Conduct and individual supplier questionnaires introduced during FY23 continued during FY23 with signed attestations / confirmations of compliance received.
-100% of individual questionnaires distributed to suppliers operating within a sector deemed "high risk" were returned and there was no identification of modern slavery either within EML's operations or supply chain during the reporting period and there have been no disclosures regarding Modern Slavery made to EML's Whistleblower hotline.
+The distribution of EML's Supplier Code of Conduct and individual supplier due diligence and risk assessment will continue with a particular emphasis on "high risk" sectors and geographic regions.

+EML has not identified any significant indicators of modern slavery within its operations or supply chain within the reporting period.
+There have been no disclosures regarding Modern Slavery made to EML's Whistleblower hotline.